erensanlier/AirTrafficController/README.md

 ## About implemented scheduling algorithm

 To prevent starvation of Plane threads, the scheduling algorithm decides which plane to go comparing waiting times of the first elements on the both queues.

 ```c
 if((wait_time_of_landing_plane / wait_time_of_departing_plane) > some_multiplier){
     favor_landing_plane();
 }
 ```
+## About implemented atomic queue

+A data structure named atomic_plane_queue was implemented.
+This class has a pthread_mutex and a std::queue inside.
+For every function call made to the queue, mutex gets locked and released after execution.
+One thread at a time can access the queue using this method.

 ## Usage